 - Emotions recognition.
 VeriLook can be configured to recognize emotion type in a human face.
 Six basic emotions are analyzed: anger, disgust, fear, happiness, sadness and surprise.
 A confidence value for each of the basic emotions is returned for the face.
 Larger value for an emotion means that it seems to be more expressed in the face.

 - Facial feature points.
 The points can be optionally extracted as a set of their coordinates during the face template extraction.
 Each facial feature point has a fixed sequence number (i.e. number 31 always corresponds to nose tip).

 - Facial attributes.
-VeriLook can be configured to detect certain attributes during the face extraction – smile, open-mouth, closed-eyes, glasses and dark-glasses.
+VeriLook can be configured to detect certain attributes during the face extraction – smile, open-mouth, closed-eyes, glasses, dark-glasses, beard and mustache.

 - Age estimation.
 VeriLook can optionally estimate person's age by analyzing the detected face in the image.

 - Face image quality determination.
 A quality threshold can be used during face enrollment to ensure that only the best quality face template will be stored into database.

 - Tolerance to face position.
 VeriLook allows for 360 degrees of head roll.
 Head pitch can be up to 15 degrees in each direction from the frontal position.
 Head yaw can be up to 45 degrees in each direction from the frontal position.
 See technical specifications for more details.

 - Multiple samples of the same face.
 Biometric template record can contain multiple face samples belonging to the same person.
 These samples can be enrolled from different sources and at different times, thus allowing improvement in matching quality.
 For example a person might be enrolled with and without beard or mustache, etc.